A Set of Tutorials for the LAMMPS Simulation Package

 In order to follow the evolution of the reaction with time, let us generate images of the system using \lmpcmd{dump image}:

 Let us use \lmpcmd{fix bond/react} by adding the following line to \flecmd{polymerize.lmp}:

-With the \lmpcmd{stabilization} keyword, the \lmpcmd{bond/react} command will stabilize the atoms involved in the reaction using the \lmpcmd{nve/limit} command with a maximum displacement of $0.03\,\mathrm{\AA{}}$.
+With the \lmpcmd{stabilization} keyword, the \lmpcmd{fix bond/react} command will stabilize the atoms involved in the reaction using the \lmpcmd{fix nve/limit} command with a maximum displacement of $0.03\,\mathrm{\AA{}}$.
+The \lmpcmd{fix nve/limit} command functions similar to \lmpcmd{fix nve}, but restricts how far atoms can move in a single time step, even with very large forces.
 By default, each reaction is stabilized for 60 time steps.
-Each \lmpcmd{react} keyword corresponds to a reaction, e.g.,~a transformation of \lmpcmd{mol1} into \lmpcmd{mol2} based on the atom map \lmpcmd{M-M.rxnmap}.
-Implementation details about each reaction, such as the reaction distance cutoffs and the frequency with which to search for reaction sties, are also specified in this command.
+Each \lmpcmd{react} keyword corresponds to a reaction, e.g.,~a transformation of \lmpcmd{mol1} into \lmpcmd{mol2}.
+Implementation details about each reaction, such as the reaction distance cutoffs and the frequency with which to search for reaction sites, are also specified in this command.

 \begin{note} The command \lmpcmd{fix bond/react} creates several groups of atoms that are dynamically updated to track which atoms are being stabilized and which atoms are undergoing dynamics with the system-wide time integrator (here, \lmpcmd{fix nvt}).
 When reaction stabilization is employed, there should not be a time integrator acting on the group \mbox{\lmpcmd{all}.} Instead, the group of atoms not currently undergoing stabilization is named by appending `\_REACT' to the user-provided prefix. \end{note}